Generator Size Calculator

 Generators have to handle two numbers: the continuous (running) watts of everything switched on, and the brief starting surge when a motor-driven appliance kicks in.
 Since appliances rarely all start at once, the standard method is: required watts = total running watts + the single largest surge (starting minus running watts of your biggest motor load).

 The recommendation then adds 25% headroom — running a generator flat-out shortens its life and leaves no margin for the loads you forgot.
-Find running and starting watts on each appliance's nameplate or manual; the presets here are typical values to get you started.
+Find running and starting watts on each appliance's nameplate or manual, or use our appliance wattage chart, which lists both running and surge watts for 60+ common appliances — exactly what generator sizing needs.

 Generator sizing FAQ